Situ-Ma/Data-Mining/README.md

-# Data Mining Algorithm Implementations
+# Data Mining Algorithm Implementation
-Situ Ma

 Practice the implementation of main data mining methods with Python.
 From csv handling to result explanation.